| |

-Because of that, the uses of titanium are growing faster than ever, as more and more engineers are discovering and implementing new technologies than can enhance the performances and reduce lifecycle costs across a broad range of equipment and processes.
-Titanium has an exceptionally high strength to weight ratio.
-In other words, about half as much titanium is required to do the same job, based on strength, or the same weight of titanium will go twice as far.
+Because of that, the uses of titanium are growing faster than ever, as more and more engineers are discovering and implementing new technologies than can enhance the performances and reduce lifecycle costs across a broad range of equipment and processes,

-Titanium forms a very tenacious surface oxide layer, which is an outstanding corrosion inhibitor.
+It is also a strong argument for many applications in what titanium is used for.
 In many harsh environments it can outlast competing materials as much as 5:1.
 Lower failure rates translate to less downtime, reduced maintenance and total lower cost.

 One of the titanium uses is in power generating plants, where saline, brackish or polluted waters are used as the cooling medium, in the form of